pinojs/pino-pretty/Readme.md

 `pino-pretty` uses the following built-in log processors, in this order:

 * `json` (*parser*) - Parses the input `ndjson` string as an object, which is subsequently passed to the remaining log processors.
+If the json parser fails to parse the input, the log processing sequence for the current line is aborted (short- circuited) and the original input is returned with an end-of-line.
 * `primitives` (*parser*) - If the parsed result of the `json` log processor is `null`, a boolean value, or a number, the log processing sequence for the current line is aborted (short-circuited) and the value is returned.